adderbyte/image_retrieval_paper_implementation/README.md

 ![alt-text](https://github.com/adderbyte/content_based_image_retrieval/blob/master/data_file/ssims.png)

 Or as use ssim divided by the euclidean distance.
-Try to retieve top-30 images to cinfirm that this does better:
+Try to retrieve top-30 images to cinfirm that this does better:
 ![alt-text](https://github.com/adderbyte/content_based_image_retrieval/blob/master/data_file/ssim_divided_by_euclid.png)